Diphtheria, tetanus and acellular pertussis, inactivated poliovirus and Haemophilus influenzae type b (5-in-1)

 Diphtheria is highly contagious and creates a thick grey-white coating at the back of the throat, accompanied by fever, sore throat and difficulty breathing and swallowing, while pertussis or whooping cough is a bacterial infection of the lungs that causes intense bouts of coughing.

-Tetanus bacteria releases a toxin that creates muscles stiffness in the jaw muscles (lockjaw) and muscle spasms that cause difficulty breathing and swallowing.
+Tetanus bacteria releases a toxin that creates muscles stiffness in the jaw muscles (lockjaw) and muscle spasms that cause difficulty in breathing and swallowing.

 The polio virus can cause long-term damage to the nerves, causing temporary or permanent weakness or paralysis that leads to deformities in the feet or legs.